Gordon C. Everest, Professor Emeritus of MIS and Database Management, Carlson School of Management, University of Minnesota

 Interesting that the only two parties not fighting are the patients and the providers.
 They are the buyer and seller in this marketplace!
 However, add the insurance companies to the mix and we no longer have a bonafide marketplace.

 Healthcare is a right in any society, or should be.
 Just as voting is now considered a right (which we finally got for women, blacks, and yet to come prisoners).
 Education is a right for everyone which is why we have public schools, and why we mandate that every child must be enrolled somewhere.
 It is in the best interests of society as a whole.
 Likewise, health care must be universal, and it is in most developed countries.
-What bothers me more than anything is some people not having access to at least a minimal level of healthcare, particularly for catastrophic events or conditions.
+The default here is: you are NOT covered... unless you "opt in" by buying insurance or applying for government aid.
+What bothers me more than anything is some people not having access to at least a minimal level of healthcare, particularly for preventative measures and catastrophic events or conditions.

 We often criticize other countries for their system of "socialized" healthcare (e.g, Canada) saying that healthcare is rationed.
 Well guess what, it is also rationed in the US ... on the basis of money.
 If you can afford it (by having insurance) then you get the service... the insurance companies can't say no (if it is coded right), but they can pay out less.

 The Republicans argue that everything will be fine if we just have an open market – greater competition leads to lower prices.
 True.
 However, anyone taking an introductory (micro)economics class can tell you that markets only work well if there is complete, free, and open access to information and the ability to negotiate.
 This includes pricing, quality and availability of goods and services, peer and user ratings of providers.
 We have anything but in the healthcare industry.
 You want to improve the ACA?
 Mandate the availability of information.
 That includes prices for various services, set by the provider not the insurance companies.
 We must abolish the rule which says a provider must charge someone willing to pay cash, the same as the rate billed to the insurance company, which is never the same as what they get paid.
 I have seen payments cut by as much as 90% of billed charges.
 Both providers and patients are hurt by this practice.
-In effect, you only get a discount if you have insurance, otherwise you pay full "sticker" price.
-And we all know this rarely happens – people just declare bankruptcy, which is increasingly prevalent.
+In effect, there is only a discount (to the insurance company) if you have insurance, otherwise you are expected to pay full "sticker" price, and those can vary wildly.
+What's more, to be in the insurance company's network, providers must agree to NOT give discounts to cash patients.
+We all know that paying full price rarely happens – people just declare bankruptcy, which is increasingly prevalent.
 This keeps us captive to the insurance companies.
 Again, the system is one in which they cannot lose.

 There, I have said my piece.
 I hope someone is listening.